by Don Hull, Ontario, Canada

 Friday, November 12 -- A depressing day.
 Put the Jeep up on the dollies and rolled it into the corner of the garage for winter storage.
 Would never have made it this far without the support of my son, my wife, licensed co-workers, and my buddy Gary McCourt, who never let me quit!

 Sunday, November 3 2013 -- I purchased a 1947 CJ-2A, S/N 59232, and started all over again.
 It is a nuts & bolts restoration with original body and mechanical.
 I have been able to trace back to the original owner, now deceased, and his daughter-in-law currently residing in Northern Ontario.
 She cried when I contacted her and advised that I would be restoring the Jeep her father-in-law bought new, and made me promise to keep in touch.
-I hope to have it on the road later this fall, which is the reason for selling the CJ-3B.
+I hope to have it on the road later this fall, and I will be selling the CJ-3B.
 I can't drive both of them! -- Don Hull

-Thanks to Don for his diary and photos.
-His CJ-3B is currently for sale on the CJ-3B Bulletin Board. -- Derek Redmond
+Thanks to Don for his diary and photos. -- Derek Redmond

 Visit CJ3B.info on Facebook.